SAP/cloud-mta-build-tool/docs/docs/index.md

 The archive builder is supported on Windows and Linux.

+If you previously used [Multitarget Application Archive Builder](https://help.sap.com/viewer/58746c584026430a890170ac4d87d03b/Cloud/en-US/ba7dd5a47b7a4858a652d15f9673c28d.html) for building your MTA projects please learn about [differences between the tools](migration.md).

 ### <b> Multitarget Application</b>

 Before using this package, be sure you are familiar with the multi-target application concept and terminology.